apettiigrew/invoice-microservices/README.md

 #### Notification service
-Sends an email via SendGrid api whenever an invoice has been created, updated or deleted.
-This servers as eg of standalone service to manage all notification in the system.
+Sends an email via SendGrid API whenever an invoice has been created, updated or deleted.
+This serves as an eg of standalone service to manage all notification in the system.
 Can be extended to send sms, send reminder etc.
-Currently this is possible as Spring Cloud function that receives event from a message broker and sends an email to the client who is the recipient of an invoice.
+Currently this is implemented as a Spring Cloud function that receives event from a message broker and sends an email to the client who is the recipient of an invoice.

-#### Notes
-- The User service connects directly with they Keycloak Server where all user information exists and is managed.
-- Each microservice has its own database, so there is no way to bypass API and access persistence data directly.
-- MySql is used as a primary database for each of the services.

 ## Infrastructure
 [Spring cloud](https://spring.io/projects/spring-cloud) provides powerful tools for developers to quickly implement common distributed systems patterns